 The State established and administers a Supplemental Annuity Collective Trust Fund (SACT) which is available to active members of the State-administered retirement systems to purchase annuities to supplement the guaranteed benefits provided by their retirement system.
 The state or local government employers do not appropriate funds to SACT.

-The cost of living increase for PERS and TPAF, are funded directly by each of the respective systems and are considered in the annual actuarial calculation of the required State contribution for the system.
+The cost of living increase for PERS and TPAF, are funded directly by each of the respective systems, but are currently suspended as a result of reform legislation.